Florian Herrmann: Studies and career

-After graduating from the Dom-Gymnasium Freising in 1991, Herrmann studied law at the Ludwig Maximilian University of Munich, the Goethe University Frankfurt and the University of Bonn.
-In 1996 he passed the first state examination in law in Munich with honors and completed the Master of Laws (LL.M.) program at the University of Pennsylvania in Philadelphia (US) in 1996/97.
+After graduating from the Dom-Gymnasium Freising in 1991, Herrmann studied law at LMU Munich, the Goethe University Frankfurt and the University of Bonn.
+In 1996, he passed the first state examination in law at LMU with honors and completed the Master of Laws (LL.M.) program at the University of Pennsylvania in Philadelphia (US) in 1996/97.

 He was then employed as part of a research project by the German Research Foundation with Michael Stolleis at the University of Frankfurt/Main and at the Max Planck Institute for European Legal History in Frankfurt am Main on a topic related to the history of international law (The standard work.
 Franz von Liszt and international law).
 After his legal clerkship in the Higher Regional Court district of Munich, he passed the Second State Examination in Law in 2001 with distinction.
 During his studies and his doctorate, Herrmann was a scholarship holder from the Cusanuswerk study grant.

 Herrmann was admitted to the bar in 2001 and worked in a Munich law firm until he founded a law firm specializing in corporate law in 2003.